-Certification of Facilitators, Family Support Partners and Youth Support Partners:
+Credentialing of Facilitators, Family Support Partners and Youth Support Partners:

-Certified Coaches:
+Credentialed Coaches:

-- \ Submit all completed (certification) activity score sheets to the IS/Master Coach within 7 days of completion - \ Include a brief description of how and when debriefing of the results with the team member occurred (with a focus on Feed Forward) - \ Coach will maintain a tracking form for certification completion for all team members and provided updated versions to the IS/Master Coach and team member as activities are completed
+- Submit all completed (credentialing) activity score sheets to the IS monthly. - Include a brief description of how and when debriefing of the results with the team member occurred (with a focus on feed forward). - Coach will maintain a tracking form for credentialing completion for all team members and provide updated versions to the IS and team member as activities are completed.

-Non-Certified Coaches:
+Non-Credentialed Coaches:

-- \ Submit all certification activities to the IS or Master Coach (either by video, audio, or documentation) within 7 days of completion - IS/Master Coach and Coach will individually score each activity followed by a comparison of scoring and preparation with the Coach to debrief the team member on that activity scoring within 7 days of receiving the materials.
-Coach to debrief with team member no more than 7 days following debrief with the IS/Master Coach. - \ Coach will submit a brief description of how and when debriefing of the results with the team member occurred (with a focus on feed forward) - \ Coach will maintain a tracking form for certification completion for all team members and provided updated versions to the IS/Master Coach and team member as activities are completed
+- Submit all credentialing activities to the IS (either by video, audio, or documentation) within 7 days of completion. - IS and Coach will individually score each activity and then compare scoring sheets for interrater reliability.
+IS and Coach will prepare for Coach to debrief the activity and scoring with the team member that was scored.
+Scores must be completed between IS and Coach before sharing results with team members.
+These activities/steps should be completed as soon as possible but at least within 2 weeks of the original activity. - Coach will discuss with IS or submit a brief description of how and when debriefing of the results with the team member occurred (with a focus on feed forward). - Coach will maintain a tracking form for credentialing completion for all team members and provide updated versions to the IS and team member as activities are completed.

-Certification of Coaches:
+Credentialing of Coaches:

-- \ IS or Master Coach will work with the coach to develop a timeline of certification activities - \ Coach will submit all completed certification activities (through video/audio/documentation) within 5 days of completing the activity to the IS or Master Coach - \ IS or Master Coach will debrief with the Coach within 5 days of receiving the materials or observing an activity. - \ IS or Master Coach will update the tracking of certification plan and provide these updates to the coach
+- IS will work with the coach to develop a timeline of credentialing activities. - Coach will submit all completed credentialing activities (through video/audio/documentation) within 7 days of completing the activity to the IS; this step is not necessary if IS is able to observe the activity either live or by phone. - IS will debrief with the Coach within 7 days of receiving the materials or observing an activity. - IS will update credentialing tracking spreadsheet and provide these updates to the coach. - Once Coach is credentialed, Coach can continue scoring all team members without direct involvement of IS.

-Ongoing Training:
+Ongoing Training After Staff are Credentialed: